-Recently I took a weekend trip over to Arundel.
+Recently I took a weekend get away to Arundel.
 Now, I know what you’re thinking so let me address those thoughts.
 First of all, yes, this is the name of the town from Frozen (when said out loud) but I can confirm that this is not (unfortunately).
 Second, I know, you haven’t heard of it either.
 If you’re from the UK, it is on the way to Littlehampton beach.
 It is not on many peoples radars but it definitely should be.
 A lot of people were doing dry January for alcohol but I intentionally ended up doing dry January for travelling!
 I also got really poorly from the end of December /first half of January so I couldn’t do anything so I was so glad to finally explore!

 How would I describe this town?
 Quirky.
 I never thought i’d say that to describe a little English town but it really was!
 From Burgers as big as your face to a rave ice cream shop, this town is perfect for a weekend get away.
 Adorned with a Castle in the middle of town, a cathedral, churches, antique shops combined with quirky ones, what more could you want?
 It’s quite small so definitely see-able in a day/weekend.
 I stayed in the Norfolk Arms Hotel right bang in the middle with a window view of the castle.
 We didn’t pay extra for it, it just worked out that way.
 (I paid for it myself, was not gifted or anything before the internet police come for me!)

 The castle is only open from April – end of October so we didn’t go in, but please don’t let that stop you from going to Arundel.
 As they say, it’s much better to be below and have a view of the castle than in the castle and see nothing.
 When I was sitting in a café I over heard some locals say that the cafés are very overwhelming and busy in peak season (I’d say June, July & August) so best avoid that.

 So, things that should be on your radar while visiting (that aren’t the castle!)?